maths/stack_util_maximapool/README.md

 Otherwise plots cannot be generated.
 Or setup the servlet in remote operating mode so that it can transmit possible plots in the responses.

 To use MaximaPool use the browser to navigate to the STACK question type configuration page.
-Change STACK to use Maxima Pool and set the maxima-command in STACK to match the `$URL` where the servlet is running.
+Change STACK to use maxima Pool and set the maxima command (`qtype_stack | maximacommand`) in STACK to match the `$URL` where the servlet is running.
 Or use the Server mode with if you cannot setup the system so that it would write plots to the correct place.

-Use the healthceck page to check this is working.
+Use the health check page to check this is working.
 You probably need to clear the caches to check that the servlet actually works otherwise you may just get old values from cache instead of new ones from the servlet.

 ## License